site24x7/plugins/jenkins_jvm/README.md

 		METRICs                                            DESCRIPTION

-		Blocked Count                                      Number of threads that are currently blocked Total Count                                        Total thread count
+		blocked_count                                      Number of threads that are currently blocked total_count                                        Total thread count
-		Deadlock Count                                     The number of threads that have a currently detected deadlock File descriptor Ratio                              The ratio of used to total file descriptors.
-		Heap Memory Commited                               The amount of memory, in the heap (bytes) Heap Memory Initiated                              The amount of memory, in the heap that has been newly initiated (bytes) Maximum Heap Memory                                The maximum amount of memory, in the heap, that is used (bytes) Heap Memory Used                                   The amount of memory, in the heap that is currently in use (bytes) Non-Heap Memory Commited                           The amount of memory, outside the heap (bytes) Non-Heap Memory Initiated                          The amount of memory, outside the heap that has been newly initiated (bytes)
-		Maximum Non-Heap Memory                            The maximum amount of memory, outside the heap, that is used (bytes) Non-Heap Memory Used                               The amount of memory, outside the heap that is currently in use (bytes) Total Memory Commited                              The total amount of memory (bytes) Total Memory Initiated                             The total amount of memory, that has been newly initiated (bytes) Total Maximum Memory                               The maximum amount of memory (bytes) Total Memory Used                                  The total amount of memory used (bytes) New Threads                                        The number of threads that have not currently started execution Running Threads                                    The total number of threads that are currently in execution Terminated Threads                                 The total number of threads that have completed execution Suspended Threads                                  The total number of threads that have suspended execution Waiting Threads                                    The total number of threads that are waiting for execution
+		deadlock_count                                     The number of threads that have a currently detected deadlock file_descriptor_ratio                              The ratio of used to total file descriptors. heap_memory_commited                               The amount of memory, in the heap (bytes) heap_memory_initiated                              The amount of memory, in the heap that has been newly initiated (bytes) maximum_heap_memory                                The maximum amount of memory, in the heap, that is used (bytes) heap_memory_used                                   The amount of memory, in the heap that is currently in use (bytes) non-heap_memory_commited                           The amount of memory, outside the heap (bytes) non-heap_memory_initiated                          The amount of memory, outside the heap that has been newly initiated (bytes) maximum_non-heap_memory                            The maximum amount of memory, outside the heap, that is used (bytes) non-heap_memory_used                               The amount of memory, outside the heap that is currently in use (bytes) total_memory_commited                              The total amount of memory (bytes) total_memory_initiated                             The total amount of memory, that has been newly initiated (bytes) total_maximum_memory                               The maximum amount of memory (bytes) total_memory_used                                  The total amount of memory used (bytes) new_threads                                        The number of threads that have not currently started execution running_threads                                    The total number of threads that are currently in execution terminated_threads                                 The total number of threads that have completed execution suspended_threads                                  The total number of threads that have suspended execution waiting_threads                                    The total number of threads that are waiting for execution